silinternational/idp-in-a-box/terraform/040-id-broker/README.md

 ## Optional Inputs

  - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted
+ - `cpu_cron` - How much CPU to allocate to cron service.
+Default: `128`
+ - `memory_cron` - How much memory to allocate to cron service.
+Default: `64`

 ## Outputs